 With proactive management and planning it is possible to ensure that there are ‘no surprises’ in relation to tax presences or permanent establishments being created.

-Whilst, if the intention is to create a permanent establishment, it is recommended that the business is on the front foot, so that you understand the compliance requirements, can management them appropriately and thereby reduce management time and costs by not having to mop afterwards.
+If the intention is to create a permanent establishment, it is recommended that the business is on the front foot, so that you understand the compliance requirements, can management them appropriately and thereby reduce management time and costs by not having to rectify the situation afterwards.

 Navigating the requirements of different countries within the EU and for different activities requires specialist knowledge and an understanding of the latest changes.